Recent Examples of cholla from the Web

 That might have been OK, except the rock was covered with cholla cactus spines.

 Bighorn sheep amble past fields of cholla cactuses on the coral-colored hills that lead down from Oatman to Topock.

 As the sun dips, the sky blazes orange over the supernatural vista of gnarled Joshua trees and spiky cholla cactuses.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'cholla.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Any cactus of the genus Opuntia, native to North and South America, having needlelike spines partly enclosed in a papery sheath.
-Chollas vary greatly in size and have small flowers, sometimes chartreuse and inconspicuous, but usually of more striking colors.
-O. leptocaulis, the desert Christmas cactus, bears bright red fruits through the winter.
+A shrubby cactus chiefly of the southwestern United States and Mexico, a cholla has cylindrical joints and needlelike spines partly enclosed in a papery sheath.
+Chollas vary greatly in size and have small flowers that are sometimes yellow-green and inconspicuous, but usually of more striking colors.
+One cholla, the desert Christmas cactus, bears bright red fruits through the winter.
 Living plants serve as food for desert animals.
-Cholla wood, a hollow cylinder with regularly spaced holes, is used for fuel and novelties.
+Cholla wood, a hollow cylinder with regularly spaced holes, is used for fuel and decorative novelties.
 Some cholla fruit is edible.